Paradise Hills (film): Plot

 Uma, Chloe, and a badly injured Yu manage to escape.
 They stumble into a control room where they learn that their therapy has not been to rehabilitate them, but to replicate them.
 Uma learns that Markus never intended to rescue her, but was hired by Paradise to determine her behavior in sexual situations.
 As Uma and her friends run from the guards, they stumble into a room where they meet their "replicants"; poor and lower-class women who have undergone extensive plastic and cosmetic surgeries and been trained to mimic the voices and personalities of the patients so they can assume their identities.
 Yu dies and Chloe and Uma are forced to move on without her, but before they go, Uma leaves behind her memory locket of her father for her replacement and tells her that in order to fully embody Uma, she must hate Son, the man responsible for her father's death.

 Uma and Chloe make their way into a garden where they see the lifeless bodies of former Paradise captives, including Amarna, ensnared in rose thorns.
 Uma sees the Duchess, who is revealed to be a vampiric rosebush, feeding on Chloe's body and is wrapped up in vines as the Duchess prepares to make her her next victim.
 However, Uma's replicant saves her by pretending to be the real Uma, distracting the Duchess enough so that Uma can fatally stab her with a scalpel.
-Uma and her replicant, Anna, manage to escape in the rowboat.
+Uma and her replicant, Anna, manage to reach the rowboat.
+Markus finds them at the shore, but, remorseful, chooses not to report their location as they board it and escape.
 Anna reveals she cannot return to her former life and so she and Uma develop a plan.
 Anna returns to Uma's wealthy family pretending to be Uma, and marries Son.
 On their wedding night, she remains downstairs while Uma herself seduces Son and stabs him before they can have sex.
 Anna is thus free from blame as she was downstairs among many witnesses when the murder occurred.
 Anna "discovers" Son's body and screams for help, now free to live her life as a wealthy widow.
 Uma, having secured her revenge, flees into the night to begin a new life.